How to Write a Software Development Project Plan?

 After the development process is finalized, the cooperation between developers and the product owner rarely ends.
 Technical assistance will likely be required throughout the entire lifecycle of the product.
 A trustworthy software development partner understands this and documents this process in a software development plan – long before starting the project.

-Having a detailed plan on maintenance, support, and documentation practices allows product owners to avoid vendor lock-in.
-The software development team should describe which information and assistance they will provide to the owner.
+A detailed plan for maintenance, support, and documentation practices allows product owners to avoid vendor lock-in.
+The software development team should describe the information and assistance they will provide to the owner.

 • Testing: if a team handles QA and testing as well, ask them to provide a separate plan;

-• Tech debt: developers should be held accountable for technical issues, found in their code.
-A development provider has to describe ways of handling tech debt and code quality control.
+• Tech debt: Developers should be held accountable for technical issues found in their code.
+A development provider must describe ways of handling tech debt and code quality control.

-• Documentation: the development team guarantees to deliver particular documentation (including a full list with all the documents).
+• Documentation: The development team guarantees the delivery of particular documentation (including a full list with all the documents).

-• Maintenance and future releases: a software development plan can include the description of post-release cooperation between the product owner and the vendor.
+• Maintenance and future releases: A software development plan can describe post-release cooperation between the product owner and the vendor.

-Setting up a clear algorithm for further support of the project ensures its long-term viability and scalability.
+Setting up a precise algorithm for further project support ensures its long-term viability and scalability.

 Risks associated with software development planning

-Obviously, things can go wrong as early as at the planning stage.
+Obviously, things can go wrong as early as the planning stage.
 Some aspects of development can’t be objectively defined before the team actually starts working on the project, whereas others require experience.
-If you’ve never written a software development plan, take a look at these most common software development risks.
-In our experience, these are the issues that typically sabotage planning – but the good news is that most of them can be avoided.
+If you’ve never written a software development plan, consider these most common risks.
+In our experience, these issues typically sabotage planning – but the good news is that most of them can be avoided.

 First estimates are highly approximate

-A software development team should emphasize that there’s no 100% certainty in cost and time estimates.
-If a vendor promises to deliver everything at some definite time and on a budget, chances are, these experts lack experience in planning.
+A software development team should emphasize that cost and time estimates are not 100% certain.
+If a vendor promises to deliver everything at a definite time and on a budget, chances are these experts lack experience in planning.
 A trustworthy team always takes margins of error into account.

 estimated risks